-The Algae Opera singer is part storyteller, part farmer.
+This means that the algae opera singer is part storyteller, part farmer.
 The singer’s choices are filtered through three needs:

-- Pitch to flavour the algae – selecting pitch and timbre to provide a bitter or sweet flavour.
+The art and science of selecting pitch and timbre to provide a bitter or sweet flavour.